mmsharepoint/tab-naa-get-events-node/README.md

 ## Summary

 This app describes how to establish a Teams Tab Nested app authentication.
+This will establish a small personal Teams application which will try to use nested app application to establish a token on behalf of it a graph api called reading the latest events of the current user.

 ![Teams Tab to ensure a SharePoint user in current's Team site](assets/Screenshot.png)